OctopusDeploy/blog/blog/2022-q1/githubactions-eks-deployment/index.md

 GitHub Actions can build, push and deploy a GitHub repository to a Kubernetes cloud platform like EKS.
 Integrating with cloud platforms and other tools relies on community-built step templates.
 In my experience with the tools, these step templates are not standardized.
 I tried several different templates.
 Some worked differently from others, depending on the variables called.

 I found that using a new step template in GitHub required a layer of learning each time.
 A tool like Octopus also uses step templates, but they share a standard design across the Octopus Deploy application.
-This. means the Octopus Deploy step template experience is consistent.
+This means the Octopus Deploy step template experience is consistent.